All Strange Away .com

 Mahlon W.L.
 Chute

-My dissertation, tentatively titled "Don't Fence Me In": Architecture, Tourism and Segregation in the Las Vegas Valley, examines the architecture, planning, and social choices that contributed to the creation of a landscape of inequity in southern Nevada.
+My dissertation, titled "Don't Fence Me In": Architecture, Tourism and Segregation in Las Vegas, examines the architecture, planning, and social choices that contributed to the creation of a landscape of inequity in southern Nevada.

 Representative Exhibition: "Wonderlands: Theme Parks, Fairs, and Urban Visions from the Smith and Williams Architectural Archives," University Art Museum, UC Santa Barbara, June 1-August 28, 2004.